1914–15 NHA season: League championship

 For the win, Ottawa was awarded the O'Brien Cup.
 Since the NHA champion of 1914 was the defending champion of the Stanley Cup, Ottawa now took possession and defence of the Stanley Cup as well.
 The Senators engraved their series win over the Wanderers on the Stanley Cup and travelled to Vancouver for the world championship series against the Vancouver Millionaires.

 Exhibition series

 The Wanderers, Canadiens and Bulldogs played an exhibition series in New York and Boston.
 The Ontarios and Torontos played an exhibitions series in Cleveland, Ohio.

-Stanley Cup Final
+Stanley Cup Finals

 As the 1914 Final was held in Toronto, all three games in this series were played at the arena of the PCHA's champion in Vancouver, British Columbia.
 The Millionaires swept the best-of-five series in three games.